hucker/mdfile/README.md

-**USEFUL NOTE: Paths are relative to the file that you are processing, so if files are in other folders please reference them to the markdown file that you are reading from.**
+**USEFUL NOTE: Paths are relative to the file that you are processing, so if files are in other folders please reference them to the Markdown file that you are reading from.**

 ## Installation